-In certain circumstances, it may not be entirely feasible to eliminate greenhouse gas emissions, such as in the case of air travel.
-However, UB has developed localized carbon offset programs to address this issue.
-These programs are aimed at reducing an equivalent amount of carbon emissions, which will enable UB to attain carbon neutrality by 2030 through the implementation of adequate carbon offsets.
+Sometimes, it may not be entirely feasible to eliminate greenhouse gas emissions, such as in the case of air travel.
+However, UB has developed localized carbon offset programs aimed at reducing an equivalent amount of carbon emissions, enabling UB to attain carbon neutrality by 2030 by implementing adequate carbon offsets.

 Tactics and strategies continue to be developed under the Offset Network framework from Second Nature.